Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

-With its unique location in the heart of wealthy, modern Gangnam, Bongeunsa Temple is absolutely one of the best places in Seoul to experience the stark contrast of old and new.
+With its unique location in the heart of wealthy, modern Gangnam, Bongeunsa Temple is absolutely one of the best places in Seoul to experience the stark contrast of old and new in Korea.

 It’s a little out of the main tourist areas near Gyeongbokgung Palace, but it’s well worth the extra bit of travel.
 Surrounded by forests, flowers, and the sound of chanting monks, Bongeunsa has a fascinating history you’ll absolutely adore discovering.